-This module is aimed at university students who are keen to improve and strengthen their knowledge of applied mathematics.
-It provides a comprehensive overview of the important mathematical concepts and methods needed for a university-level study of physical sciences and engineering.
+Improve and strengthen your knowledge of applied mathematics.
+This module provides a comprehensive overview of the important mathematical concepts and methods needed for a university-level study of physical sciences and engineering.
 The focus will be on applications of these methods to a variety of real-world problems from physics and mechanics; exploring how mathematicians, their tools and ideas have helped to shape the modern world.
-Students will be exposed to cutting-edge applications of mathematics, including those based on the teachers' research activities in biomedical engineering.
+You will be exposed to cutting-edge applications of mathematics, including those based on the teachers' research activities in biomedical engineering.
 Previous mathematical and physics education will be expected.

 Learning outcomes and objectives